Colombo-Flutter-Meetup/everything-flutter/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+User Interface for the project can be seen [here](https://www.figma.com/file/8ReCkE45Mi9meASYDq283b/Everything-Flutter-v3?node-id=0%3A1)

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)